Prince Harry and Meghan Markle Sue Paparazzi Over Pictures of Archie

 If you love The Daily Beast’s royal coverage, then we hope you’ll enjoy The Royalist, a members-only series for Beast Inside.
 Become a member to get it in your inbox on Sunday.

-The complaint, which was filed in L.A.
+The invasion of privacy complaint, which was filed in L.A.
 County Superior Court, claims Archie was photographed in the backyard of the family’s Beverly Hills home, which is in a gated community.